5800 students unlocked their dream jobs with UG/PG programs in top colleges. Apply Now!

 6. What are your strengths and weaknesses?

 This is again a trick question asked multiple times in an MBA Interview.
 The motive behind this question is to check how humble you are.
 Choosing the strength to talk about is easy.
-However, you must choose 2-3 strengths that you feel, set you apart from other candidates and make sure that you do not go overboard while describing them.
+However, you must choose 2-3 strengths that you feel, set you apart from other candidates, and ensure you do not go overboard while describing them.
 You don't want to come across as over-confident.
 On the other hand, pick up 1-2 weaknesses and make sure you’re able to heal from the blow by leading the discussion back to a positive.

 Alternative To The Question: Tell Us About Your Shortcomings And How You Can Overcome Them?